Friday, November 29, 2019

 !!Democracy and Indian election process!!

-!!Democracy and the Indian election process!!
+Democracy and the Indian Election Process

-1- democracy is a form of government in which the people rule, directly or through elected representatives.
+1- A democracy is a form of government in which the people rule, directly or through elected representatives.

 2- It is the rule of the public, for the public by the public.

-Potential solutions:
+Potential Solutions

 1- The number of candidates who are in the electoral fray, so many numbers should be attributed to one vote.
 If the voter marks only a mark (vote), then all the numbers should go in favor of that candidate.
-There are two types of arrangements possible for marking more than one mark of voter.
+There are two types of arrangements possible for marking more than one mark on a voter.

-B- Considering the order of marking the voter's button or marking the vote as the voter's choice, assuming the first, second, third ... choice, the points will be divided according to the same preference.
-Such as 50% on the first choice, 30% on the second, and 20% on his 3rd choice, etc. This vote digit division can also be decided by the number of candidates as (1) 60-40 (2) 50-30-20 (3) 40-30-20-10 etc. Or in this method, a condition can also be added as per the requirement that the only first three or four preferences will be awarded.
+· B- Considering the order of marking the voter's button or marking the vote as the voter's choice, assuming the first, second, third ... choice, the points will be divided according to the same preference.
+Such as 50% on the first choice, 30% on the second, and 20% on his 3rd choice, etc. This vote digit division can also be decided by the number of candidates as (1) 60-40, (2) 50-30-20, (3) 40-30-20-10, etc. Or in this method, a condition can also be added as per the requirement that only the first three or four preferences will be awarded.

-------------------------------------------------------------------Raghvendra Khare
+Raghvendra Khare

 No comments: